snumprlab/pred/README.md

 **PRED** (**P**re-emptive action **R**evision by **E**nvironmental fee**D**back) allows embodied agents to revise their action in response to perceived environmental status “before they make mistakes.”

-We acknoledge that our code is largely built upon <a href="https://bhkim94.github.io/projects/CAPEAM/">CAPEAM</a>.
+We acknowledge that our code is largely built upon <a href="https://bhkim94.github.io/projects/CAPEAM/">CAPEAM</a>.

 ## Code